Otago Peninsula In-Depth Tour & Blue Penguins Pukekura Experience (5 Hours)

 Important Notes:

-• A low level of fitness is required for this tour, but we do walk on some uneven ground and our walk down to the penguin viewing platform is a walk of around 150m and there are around 30 in-built steps to climb up and down.
+• A low level of fitness is required for this tour, but we do walk on some uneven ground and our walk down to the penguin viewing platform is a walk of around 150m and there are around 60 in-built steps to climb up and down (Click here to see the walking access: Access to Viewing Platform — Blue Penguins Pukekura)

 • No meals are provided on this tour.
 We suggest visitors eat before the start of the tour or bring a few snacks.
 The tour length is approximately 5 hours.

 • Because of the tour length and content, this tour is not suitable for children under 6 years.
-Vehicles do not carry small child restraints.
+Vehicles do not carry small child restraints and this tour is not the right tour to pick for very young children.

 • While our vans are limited to 12 persons we do join others on the Blue Penguins Pukekura Experience part of our tour.